 Lockheed Martin is led by Marillyn A. Hewson, chief executive officer and president.

-Customer Base: As a global security, aerospace, and information technology company, the majority of Lockheed Martin's business is with the U.S. Department of Defense and the U.S. federal government agencies.
-In fact, Lockheed Martin is the largest provider of IT services, systems integration, and training to the U.S. Government.
-The remaining portion of Lockheed Martin's business is comprised of international government and some commercial sales of their products, services and platforms.
+Customer base: As a global security, aerospace and information technology company, the majority of Lockheed Martin's business is with the U.S. Department of Defense and U.S. federal government agencies.
+In fact, Lockheed Martin is the largest provider of IT services, systems integration and training to the U.S. government.
+The remaining portion of Lockheed Martin's business consists of international government and some commercial sales of their products, services and platforms.

 Organization: Lockheed Martin's operating units are organized into broad business areas.

-- Missiles and Fire Control, with approximately $7.4 billion in 2012 sales that includes the Terminal High Altitude Area Defense System, Joint Light Tactical Vehicle, PAC-3 Missiles as some of its high-profile programs.
+- Missiles and fire control, with approximately $7.4 billion in 2012 sales that includes the Terminal High Altitude Area Defense System, Joint Light Tactical Vehicle and PAC-3 missiles.

-- Stock Ticker Symbol: LMT, on the New York Stock Exchange.
-Ranked 58th on the 2012 Fortune 500 list of largest industrial corporations
+- Stock ticker symbol: LMT, on the New York Stock Exchange.
+Ranked 58th on the 2012 Fortune 500 list of the largest industrial corporations

 (All amounts approximate)